scotttyso/intersight_iac/README.md

 The goal of this module is to begin to familiarize you with Terraform through the following steps:

 1. Begin to familiarize users with Terraform format and variable creation.
-2. Once a user feels conformatable with auto generated files, Transition towards writing your own modules to consume the IMM Modules.
+2. Once a user feels conformatable with the auto generated files, Transition towards writing your own modules to consume.
 3. And lastly build your confidence to write your own code as well.

-The wizard will show after each section what the Terraform code being generated will look like.
-Point you to the directly where the code will be stored.
+The wizard will show after each section what the YAML Data being generated will look like.
+In the Heading for each section it will point you to the directly and file where the code will be created.
 And lastly, publish the code to Terraform Cloud and when you are ready.

-## Contents

-- Use Cases
-- Create Pools
-- Create Policies
-- Deploy UCS Domains in IMM Mode
-- Create UCS Service Profiles and Templates

 ### Use Cases